 int by calling the constructors of the classes

 __init__ method, to give it extra abilities by accepting arguments.
 Let’s redefine the

 class Car: def __init__(self, started = False, speed = 0): self.started = started self.speed = speed def start(self): self.started = True print("Car started, let's ride!") def increase_speed(self, delta): if self.started: self.speed = self.speed + delta print("Vrooooom!") else: print("You need to start the car first") def stop(self): self.speed = 0

 Our custom Python constructor has named parameters with default values, so we can create instances of class

 >>> c1 = Car() >>> c2 = Car(True) >>> c3 = Car(True, 50) >>> c4 = Car(started=True, speed=40)

-You may have noticed that we can now create a new car that is not started but give it a speed anyway.
+You may have noticed a flaw: we can now create a new car that is not started but set its speed anyway.
 For now, let’s leave it at that.